blus-audio/firmware/readme.md

 # Features

-Currently, the firmware supports:
+The firmware supports:
-- 16 bit and 32 bit / 48 kHz audio (selectable in [the audio configuration file](./source/audio/audio_settings.h))
+- Any combination of: 16 bit or 32 bit resolution / 48 kHz or 96 kHz sample rate (selectable in [the audio configuration file](./source/audio/audio_settings.h))
 - Mute control, which enables hardware mute on the connected amplifiers
 - Volume control, which controls the amplifier volume directly